microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/cluster_api/capi_azure/_index.md

 "Cluster API requires an existing Kubernetes cluster accessible via kubectl; during the installation process the Kubernetes cluster will be transformed into a management cluster by installing the Cluster API provider components, so it is recommended to keep it separated from any application workload."

-In this guide (as explained in the CAPI Book docs), you will deploy a local [kind](https://kind.sigs.k8s.io/) cluster which will be used as the management cluster.
+In this guide, a [Rancher K3s](https://rancher.com/docs/k3s/latest/en/), single node cluster will be automatically deployed for you and will be used as the management cluster.
 This cluster will then be used to deploy the workload cluster using the Cluster API Azure provider (CAPZ).

 ## Prerequisites

+- The automation for this scenario is designed with the assumption of an existing (brownfield) Ubuntu server is already deployed.
+This can achieved in multiple ways but we recommend using either an [Ubuntu Azure virtual machine](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal) or Ubuntu deployed [using Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install).

 - Clone the Azure Arc Jumpstart repository